meshcloud/meshcloud-docs/docs/meshstack.gcp.index.md

 To enable integration with GCP, operators need to deploy and configure the meshStack GCP Replicator.
 Operators can configure one or multiple `PlatformInstance`s of `PlatformType.GCP`.
 This makes GCP available to meshProjects like any other cloud platform in meshStack.

 Google Cloud Platform relies on [Google Cloud Identity (GCI)](https://cloud.google.com/identity/) for authentication and authorization. meshStack can seamlessly integrate with GCI and various hybrid identity setups.
-Organizations already using Google Cloud Directory Sync or G-Suite can use meshStack with an [externally provisioned identities](./meshstack.identity-federation.md) configuration.
+Organizations already using Google Cloud Directory Sync or Google Workspace can use meshStack with an [externally provisioned identities](./meshstack.identity-federation.md) configuration.

 meshcloud helps organizations implement Google Cloud Platform in line with [governance best-practices](https://cloud.google.com/docs/enterprise/best-practices-for-enterprise-organizations) by integrating with the GCP [Organization Resource Hierarchy](https://cloud.google.com/resource-manager/docs/cloud-platform-resource-hierarchy) and [Organization Policy Service](https://cloud.google.com/resource-manager/docs/organization-policy/overview) using [Landing Zones](./meshstack.gcp.landing-zones.md).